eGFR (Estimated Glomerular Filtration Rate)

 Cardiovascular Risk in CKD

 CKD is an independent and powerful cardiovascular risk factor.
 Patients with eGFR 30-60 have 2-3x higher risk of CV death compared to eGFR >90.
 Patients with eGFR <30 are more likely to die from cardiovascular disease than to progress to dialysis.
-This underscores the critical importance of aggressive CV risk factor management (statins, BP control, diabetes management, smoking cessation) in all CKD patients.
+Aggressive CV risk factor management is critical (statins, BP control, diabetes management, smoking cessation) in all CKD patients.

 Source:Go AS, et al. Chronic kidney disease and the risks of death, cardiovascular events, and hospitalization.
 N Engl J Med.
 2004;351(13):1296-1305.